5hubh4m/simple_ra/README.md

 > `:showall` : Show the basic information of the whole database, i.e the schema and no. of tuples of all tables and description of all views.

-### Precautions
-There have been efforts to increase the code's coverage using runtime exception handling, as a result of which the software is pretty robust.
-However, there might be some corner cases where the code breaks.
-Sorry for the inconvenience.
-To help debugging easier, you can enable informative outputs embedded throughout the codes by using `make debug` while compiling.

-Still, here is a list of identified causes of errors:
-* Using `ASSIGN` or `STORE` inside itself, and referring to itself.
-Like `ASSIGN[hello](PROJECT[id](ASSIGN[hello](hi)))` may cause errors.
-But they will be caught and reported.

 ### Caveats

 * The maximum length of any `string`(`identifier` or `value`) is `100 bytes`.
-* Because of the bad parser function, `string`s cannot have spaces. `Hello, world.` will become `Hello, world.`.
-Also, there are no escape characters.
-* `null` value is parsed but other functionality like evaluation or aggregate query handling is not implemented.